Buying Guides · Last updated 2 June 2026

 Is buying off-plan safe in Gibraltar?

-It can be, with the right protections.
-The key safeguards are: buying from a developer with a proven track record, having your contracts reviewed by a Gibraltar solicitor, ensuring deposits are protected, and having a longstop completion date in the contract.
-Without these, off-plan purchases carry significant risk.
+It can be, with the right protections in place.
+The key safeguards are: buying from a developer with a proven track record in Gibraltar, having your contract reviewed by a qualified Gibraltar solicitor such as Hassans, ISOLAS, or Triay Lawyers before signing, ensuring deposits are protected through a bond or escrow, and having a longstop completion date written into the contract.
+Without these protections, off-plan purchases carry significant risk in any market.

 When is stamp duty paid on an off-plan property in Gibraltar?